 How to compare cash buyers to a traditional sale

-How We Buy Houses companies, iBuyers, and traditional sales compare
+How ‘we buy houses’ companies, iBuyers, and traditional sales compare

-- Listing with an agent nets the most money
+- Listing with an agent nets the most money.

 - There’s less risk of the deal falling through than selling with a real estate agent.

-By comparison, individual cash buyers who aren’t affiliated with a company are less likely to follow standards that protect you as a home seller, such as:
+By comparison, individual cash buyers (who aren’t affiliated with a company) are less likely to follow standards that protect you as a home seller, such as:

-- Never charging upfront fees
+- Never charging up-front fees

-- Explaining how your offer was calculated
+- Explaining how your cash offer was calculated

 Still, a cash buyer might be a good option — or possibly your only option — if your home is in poor condition.
-Homes in need of significant repairs are usually out of reach for the average buyer, as most lenders won’t write loans on properties with major defects.
+Homes in need of significant repairs are usually out of reach for the average buyer, since most lenders won’t write loans on properties with major defects.

-iBuyers offer the best of both worlds: They pay closer to fair market value than cash buyer companies, and they allow you to sell almost instantly, or on your own timeline.
+iBuyers offer the best of both worlds: they pay closer to fair market value than cash buyer companies, and they allow you to sell almost instantly, or on your own timeline.

-You might not get the highest possible price when you sell to an iBuyer, but the offers are still reasonable if you want a quick, hassle-free sale and don’t mind leaving a little money on the table.
+You might not get the highest possible price when you sell to an iBuyer, but the offers are still reasonable.
+You can get a quick, hassle-free sale if you don’t mind leaving a little money on the table.